openhab/openhab-addons/bundles/org.openhab.binding.nikohomecontrol/README.md

 # Niko Home Control Binding

+Upgrade notice for Niko Home Control II:
+The current version of the binding uses Niko Home Control hobby API token based authentication.
+The Niko Home Control hobby API is available with Niko Home Control system version 2.5.1 or newer.
+If currently using a profile and password based authentication with the binding, you will need to start using hobby API token based authentication.
+Request a hobby API token at [mynikohomecontrol](https://mynikohomecontrol.niko.eu).
+In the bridge configuration, put the received token in the API Token parameter.
+Delete the values for Bridge Port and Profile parameters.

 The Niko Home Control binding integrates with a [Niko Home Control](https://www.niko.eu/) system through a Niko Home Control IP-interface or Niko Home Control Connected Controller.

 The binding supports both Niko Home Control I and Niko Home Control II.